Search

 So how do you do it?

-To do this quickly, you want to develop your skills by learning the pegword method
+To apply your associations quickly on a word-by-word basis, you want to develop your skills by learning the pegword method

 Let’s say the sentence you want to memorize is from Plato’s apology